Deathamns/Viewhance/README.md

 Additionally, minification (depends on Java, which needs to be manually installed, also some jar files which are automatically downloaded into the `build/.bin` folder) is possible via the `-min` argument.
 This argument is ignored when `-useln` or the `-pack` is used.

 Some platforms might be marked as legacy and they will be skipped at build unless the `-legacy` argument is set.

+Some platforms might be marked as legacy and they will be skipped at build unless the `-legacy` argument is set.

+With the `-version` argument it is possible to set a specific version number.
+If not set, the build script will use the current date/time as version.

 Examples:
 ```